 Misty: As a mother of 3 and wife of one I have many responsibilities in order to keep up with our busy family.
 I primarily depend upon an Android smartphone, laptop and a Google Nexus 7 tablet.
 The number of applications, programs and features I use allow me to assure everyone and everything remains organized, on schedule, and financially responsible.

 I have a Verizon Android Razor smart phone, which could be referred to as my “brain”.
 My memory is terrible, but with my smartphone by my side, I can easily remind myself of what appointments each family member has for the week, which days I’m needed to work as a substitute teacher, which days my homework is due for my Master’s Program at Ashford University, pet’s appointments any and all special events or upcoming plans.
 I am a planner-type personality.
 Without the organizational factor, my stress level would be through the roof.
-The Schedule Planner app allows me the capability to write details by week and by day for further detail or quick memo notes.
+The Schedule Planner app [No longer available] allows me the capability to write details by week and by day for further detail or quick memo notes.

 The ColorNote Notepad app allows me to make quick notes of details for quick reference, such as thinking of a bill that needs to be paid or an item that needs to be put on the grocery list.
 A more detailed application that I use is “Bill Pay” to pay bills, or get reminders of when bills are due.
 This simple app helps me continue to improve my credit from my mistakes of yester-years.

 Ryan: You mentioned that you don’t bother with a house phone – do you all use cell phones, or use computer voice calling or anything else?